soda-lmu/rainer/README.md

 # Further Development of RAINER and logging

-We developed RAINER in the first place to improve the accessability of R by students without prior programming experiences.
+We developed RAINER in the first place to improve the start with R of students without prior programming experiences.
 To understand what students struggle with and to enhance the package including the prompts, we would like to save a part of your query when using RAINER.
 The logging contains the currently opened document (e.g. script, R-markdown-document, ...) and the error message connected with the query.
 These information are saved anonymously without the possibility of tracing back who sent the query.
 Acceptance of logging is voluntary and the package does work without accepting it, too.
+The acceptance can be withdrawn at any time with the function rainer:::logging() and choosing no. The stored queries will only be used in an academic context and will not be published or passed to other parties.
+In case of any questions, you may contact XXX (xxx@xxx.de).
+Thank you very much!